 Bali is unique in Indonesia for its predominantly Hindu population and its 'Tri Hita Karana' philosophy, which emphasizes harmony among people, nature, and the spiritual, influencing all aspects of life.

-On average Bali is somewhat expensive compared to other ports.
-Prices are about the same throughout the year.
-Take a look at the graph below for the monthly average cost per day.
+Overall Bali is fairly expensive compared to other ports.
+Cruises departing from Bali during the peak seasons of spring and fall are significantly more expensive than the the low season of winter.
+Take a look at the illustration below for the monthly average cost per day.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!